ngeelani48/Stock-Metrics-WebApp/README.md

 # Forex Exchange📖 <a name="about-project"></a>

 **Forex Exchange** This app consumes the [Awesome API](https://docs.awesomeapi.com.br/api-de-moedas#codigos-das-moedas).
 It usues the real time data for some of the exchange rates from API and provides details about the required exchange.
+And this App's is based on the design by [Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)).

 - The Home section displays a list of 18 different exchange rates.
 User can click if intersted in more details about a specific exchange.